 - Project Information Sheet Template

-Note: Additional consent templates for use in greater than minimal risk projects and consent/assent of parent and child will be available soon.
+Note: Additional consent templates for use in greater than minimal risk projects will be available soon.
 Please contact the IRB office if you require this type of consent template at this time.

 IRB Guidance Documents